Peng-Protocol/MailNames/README.md

 # MailNames
 **Version**: 0.0.9
-**Date**: 05/10/2025
+**Date**: 06/10/2025
 **SPDX-License-Identifier**: BSL 1.1 - Peng Protocol 2025
 **Solidity Version**: ^0.8.2

 ## Overview
-`MailNames` is a decentralized domain name system with ERC721 compatibility, enabling free name minting (tokenId from 0 upward) with a 1-year allowance and 30-day grace period.
-Owners queue check-ins post-expiration (locks min token in `MailLocker` for 10y; dynamic wait 10min-2w).
-Bidding handled by `MailMarket` (ETH/ERC20, auto-settle post-grace).
-Subnames transfer with parents, with custom records (strings <=1024 chars).
-Names limited to 24 chars.
-Primary for Chainmail (link unavailable).
-Ownership via `ownerOf`; transfers inherit allowance.
-Safe transfers enforce ERC721Receiver hooks.
+`MailNames` is a decentralized domain name system with ERC721 compatibility, enabling free name minting with a 1-year allowance.

+### Renewal
+Names can only be renewed using "check-ins" and only during the 30-day grace period after their allowance ends.

+- **Check-ins:** A check-in is a 10 year lockup of $MAIL (handled by `MailLocker`) required to renew a name.
+Check-ins are queued and can take a minimum of 10 minutes or maximum of 2 weeks, the time and amount required depend on the number of active check-ins waiting in queue.

+- **Retention:** Renewal is not strictly required to retain a name, however, after the grace-period; if any active ETH bids exist for the name, the system will settle the name to the highest ETH bidder.
+In this way only high value names require continuous renewal.

+- **Wait Dynamics:** Because the check-in wait time is sandwiched within a one month grace period;
+for valuable names, this forces the user to initiate renewal at any point during the first two weeks of their grace, absorbing any lock-up amount required to retain the name, or losing the name to the highest bidder.

+### Bidding
+Bids (handled by `MailMarket`) are limited to a maximum of (100) bids per token, bidders are required to hold enough $MAIL to cover the cost of renewing the name.
+Each new bid in a full array pushes out the lowest bid and ensures that the highest bid has enough $MAIL to cover renewal.

+### Subname and Records
+Users can attach up to (5) "records" to their name, and create subnames in kind.
+Subnames are transferred with their parent name.
+Names are limited to (24) characters and records to (1024).

+---

+MailNames is the primary name system for Chainmail (link unavailable).

 ## Structs
 - **NameRecord**: Stores domain details.